digitalcredit-io/whitepaper/WhitePaperv1.0.md

 ## Default and Fraud Prevention, Loss Recovery

-In order to prevent default and fraudulent actions in blockchain digital credit applications, such as refusal to repay loans, project failure to perform, crowdfunding scams etc., the platform should establish preventive measures to reduce the risk of such events, once the default and fraud occurred.
-Can help the funders recover the losses, or minimize the losses of the funders.
+In order to prevent default and fraudulent actions in blockchain digital credit applications, such as refusal to repay loans, project failure to perform, crowdfunding scams etc., the platform should establish preventive measures to reduce the risk of such events, once the default and fraud occurred, the platform can help the funders recover the losses, or minimize the losses.

 ## Proactive Credit Assessment